 - 10 Speed Portfolio

-The difference between the portfolios are the number of asset classes and risk each portfolio has.
-The Couch Potato Portfolio which has 2 asset classes.
+The difference between the portfolios are the number of asset classes and risk each portfolio has—the Couch Potato Portfolio, which has two asset classes.
 The number of asset classes increases from that as you go down the list.
-The 10 Speed Portfolio has 10 asset classes.
+The 10 Speed Portfolio has ten asset classes.

 You can find the asset allocations all the portfolios right here on portfolioeinstein.com under Asset Allocation Of 235 Investment Portfolios.

 You can also check out Scott Burn’s assetbuilder site where they are listed as well.